igorkulman/coding-journal/content/post/2021/graying-out-images/index.md

 convert it to grayscale

 {{< highlight swift >}}
-let greyScale = bitmap.converting(to: .genericGray, renderingIntent: .default)
+let grayscale = bitmap.converting(to: .genericGray, renderingIntent: .default)
 {{< /highlight >}}

 and then construct an `NSImage` from the result.

 {{< highlight swift >}}
-let greyImage = NSImage(size: greyScale.size)
+let grayImage = NSImage(size: grayscale.size)
-greyImage.addRepresentation(greyScale)
+greyImage.addRepresentation(grayscale)
 {{< /highlight >}}

 Putting it all together as an NSImage extension might look like this